 12. Chicken Enchiladas @ La Cueva del Chango, Playa del Carmen, Mexico

-La Cueva del Chango has a very rainforest feel to it at dirt cheap prices.
+La Cueva del Chango has a very rainforest feel to it at dirt-cheap prices.
 The food here is delicious and the menu is extensive.
-Everything I tried here was so good, but my favorite dish were the Chicken Enchiladas made with shredded chicken.
+Everything I tried here was so good, but my favorite dish was the Chicken Enchiladas made with shredded chicken.
 Out of the 3 sauces, my favorites were the suiza (green) sauce and mole sauce.
 Best Enchiladas, and again so cheap!
 If you visit Playa del Carmen, Mexico, you must go to La Cueva del Chango.
 Best cheap eats of 2017!

 13. Mahi Mahi Fish Sandwich @ Moorea Beach Café, Moorea, Tahiti, French Polynesia

-This year I went to Tahiti for my honeymoon, and Moorea Beach Café was recommended to my husband and I by our hotel concierge.
+This year I went to Tahiti for my honeymoon, and Moorea Beach Café was recommended to my husband and me by our hotel concierge.
 Additionally, this restaurant has a ton of great reviews on TripAdvisor.
 My hubby and I stopped here for a quick bite and shared this Mahi Mahi Fish Sandwich which was surprisingly huge.
-The mahi mahi itself was so juicy and flaky, and the fish was sandwiched between tender coconut bread.
+The mahi-mahi itself was so juicy and flaky, and the fish was sandwiched between tender coconut bread.
 Oh YES!
 Sitting by the beach hearing the waves gently crash against one another and enjoying this mouthwatering sandwich was pure bliss.